 Will you be active on social media?
 What type of content will you create?

 Don’t let these questions overwhelm you.
 Keep calm, and start a planner.

 While this makes for a great bumper sticker, it’s also sound advice.

 “There’s always a very clear next step for you,” says Hoy.
 “You’re always prompted into the next step of planning [like] ‘Hey, it’s the end of the month.’
 Now you need to complete your month in review.
 That month in review prompts you to set up the month ahead, which prompts you to track your KPIs (key performance indicators).”

 If you don’t know where to start, the subscription community has great resources for you to proactively plan out your business.

 A planner will only take you so far.
 You also need to set a strong, positive mindset for yourself and your team.
 Principe finds inspiration through podcasts and books, specifically by Denise Duffield-Thomas and Jen Sincero.

 “One of the things that has been really important for me and continues to be is the people that I choose to network and surround myself with,” says Hoy. “[I make] sure I have at least one or two colleagues and peers or mentors who I feel comfortable being vulnerable with.”

 Similarly, Principe is a strong advocate for finding a “box bestie.”
 This is someone in the subscription box world who is familiar with what it takes to be a box owner and can relate to your experience, failures, and challenges.
-Together, you can inspire and support each other.Find your box bestie at SubSummit 2022 this June in Orlando, Fla.
+Together, you can inspire and support each other.Find your box bestie at SubSummit 2023 in Dallas, Texas.